Choose another writer in this calendar:

 "Sometimes, I would see him read one of his own poems or pieces of prose over and over, as if to discover how they had been written."
 (Hilary Masters on his father in Last Stands, 1982)

 Though Masters continued to publish volumes of verse almost yearly, the quality of his work never reached the level of his masterpiece.
-In 1943 he was overtaken by pneumonia and malnutrition.
+In 1943, overtaken by pneumonia and malnutrition, he returned to his wife Ellen, who took care of him.
 For the last years of his life, Masters was in poor heath.
 Reportedly the actor Peter Lorre wanted to assist the author by purchasing the movie rights to The Spoon River Anthology.
 Also Bertolt Brecht expressed in the 1940s interest in bringing the work to the screen.
 Ferdinand Reyher, a novelist, playwright and Hollywood screenwriter, who knew the author, set up a meeting to discuss the project, which never realized.
 Masters died in a Philadelphia nursing home on March 5, 1950.
 He left nothing of value except his copyright to Spoon River and his papers.
-Masters's son from his second marriage, Hilary Masters, published in 1982 a portrait of his father under the title Last Stands.
+Hardin Wallace Masters' biography, Edgar Lee Masters: A Biographical Sketchbook About a Famous American Author (1978), accuses his father of indifference to the problems of his mother's family, the Jenkinses.
+"Each book since Spoon River engendered a new urge to get on, to create another masterpiece." (p.
+152) Masters' son from his second marriage, Hilary Masters, published in 1982 a portrait of his father under the title Last Stands.